mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/data-feeds/Publishing Data.md

 - You will also need an `RPC_KEY` corresponding to an [Infura](https://www.infura.io/) API Key.
 ⚠️ Soon the SDK will give you access to Pragma's own RPC providers by default and let you the option to add your own RPC url directly.

+⚠️ Troubleshoting ⚠️
+- Make sure you have `cmake` installed if you run into `ERROR: Could not build wheels for crypto-cpp-py, which is required to install pyproject.toml-based projects`
+- `starknet_py.net.client_errors.ClientError: Client failed with code 401: invalid project id`.
+This means you probably have not set your `RPC_KEY` env variable correctly.

 ```python
 import asyncio
 import logging